AAWilcox/CSE-405-Server-Programming/Firestore/Email and Password Authentication/README.md

 - Emulating firebase on a user's client
 - Registering with an email and password
 - Logging in with an email and password
-- Saving data to a database
+- Saving data to Firestore's Realtime Database
-- Removing data from a database
+- Removing data from Firestore's Realtime Database

 <h2>Credits</h2>